 4. I was also sending sample picture-book texts to editors, as I also wanted to break into this area of work.
 Again, it took me some time.
 But gradually I began to get work accepted.
 When titles did well this brought requests for more work of a similar nature.

 6. David Fickling (at that time Managing Editor at Scholastic, London UK) saw Big Bad Raps in manuscript and asked to see me.
-The Raps had already been signed by Orchard by then, so he asked to see some of my other poems.
+The Raps had already been signed to Orchard by then, so he asked to see some of my other poems.
 This led to us doing my first proper solo collection of poems for children, PLUM.
 It did well and got plenty of notice and good reviews, widely.

 7. By now schools and libraries were starting to contact me to ask if I'd do visits to read &/or perform my work for children.
 This soon became part of my routine.
 It also meant I had to give up my work as a part-time primary school teacher, as there just wasn't the time for everything.
 This meant that I was, at last, a full-time writer earning enough from my work not to need other work.